Skip to main content

 "I am not anxious."
 She snapped.
 "I want the wedding to be perfect for them.
 You know how much Jalal and Rukaiya mean to me.
 I don't want to screw up their best day."

 "You are Ajabdeh Punwar.
 You are the best in the business.
 You can't screw anything up.
 Just relax.
 It's your friends' wedding.
 Enjoy it a little.
 Laugh with them.
-They will remember that and not if the mirrors were small.
+They will remember that, not whether the mirrors were small.
 Give me some attention.
 I will look super handsome in that sherwani."
 He made her smile.

 He pulled her by her hands towards him and held her waist.
 She looked a little surprised and wide-eyed.